sanskritisp/Modern-to-old-eng-translator/readme.md

 This ia a super interesting app.
-Ever tried of making signs of what you speak, faced problem - Here i have came up with a solution for you.
-Type your feeling or statement and it will provide you the sign language of that.
+Ever thought that what was the history of the most verbally spoken language english.
+Here , you have a chance with this modern to old english translator.
+Have fun while chcking the old english version of your modern text.